How energy optimisation can help your business practice good grid citizenship

 What is good grid citizenship?

-The term ‘good grid citizenship’ is about using the electricity network more responsibly, to contribute towards the reliable and affordable operation of the grid, so that it works for everyone.
+The term ‘good grid citizenship’ is about using the electricity network more responsibly to contribute towards the reliable and affordable operation of the grid, so that it works for everyone.

-This means changing our mindsets from that of a ‘consumer’ to a ‘citizen’ – being an engaged participant, rather than simply taking what we want from the grid, when we want it.
 In practice, this means having a more considered approach to electricity usage; only using what’s needed, being more efficient, consuming when there is abundance, and offering back surplus to meet the system’s needs.

 Why is adopting this mindset so important?

-The amount of renewables on the grid is growing rapidly, with an average of 51% of electricity made up by renewables in 20241.While this is positive news, it also means that our energy landscape is shifting from a linear, ‘generator-to-consumer’ model, built around planned and controllable fossil fuel-powered generation, to a more ‘decentralised’ energy landscape, with localised on-site generation and low-carbon technology.
+The amount of renewables on the grid is growing rapidly, with an average of 51% of electricity made up by renewables in 20241.While this is positive news, it also means that our energy landscape is shifting from a linear, ‘generator-to-consumer’ model, built around planned and controllable fossil fuel-powered generation, to a more ‘decentralised’ energy landscape, with localised on-site generation and technology.

 Alongside this, the electrification of sectors such as heating and transport means that electricity demand is increasing.
 As some renewable sources, like wind and solar, can be ‘intermittent’, and cannot be turned on or off like traditional fossil fuel generation, balancing our energy system will become more challenging.
-Rather than continuously growing the grid through expensive infrastructure upgrades to accommodate this growing demand, we can help our electricity go further by being smarter with our usage.

 How can we use the grid more responsibly to be good grid citizens?

-Low-carbon technologies, such as battery storage or heat pump thermal storage, offer opportunities for grid flexibility, particularly as part of a holistic energy strategy.
+On-site technologies, such as battery storage or heat pump thermal storage, offer opportunities for grid flexibility, particularly as part of a holistic energy strategy.
 For example, batteries can be charged during times of low demand and prices, or at times of high renewable generation, with energy exported back to the grid in times of need.
-They can also align with other low-carbon technologies, such as on-site solar PV, to fully optimise your business’s energy generation.

 What are the benefits of being a good grid citizen?

-With the right contract, businesses can already see the financial rewards in providing flexibility to the grid, through accessing new revenue streams and shifting consumption away from peak price periods.
 Aside from the immediate financial benefits, changing our approach to electricity will also benefit our society on a wider scale, through supporting a more sustainable, resilient energy system and tackling the effects of climate change.

-However, unlike installing low-carbon technology or switching to an electric vehicle, there currently isn’t a mechanism to allow businesses to account for or report the environmental and social benefits created through demand flexibility and for being a ‘good grid citizen’.
-We believe we could see a real acceleration in adoption when businesses are incentivised and recognised for their contribution in supporting a decarbonised grid.
+However, unlike installing on-site technology or switching to an electric vehicle, there currently isn’t a mechanism to allow businesses to account for or report the environmental and social benefits created through demand flexibility and for being a ‘good grid citizen’.

 Get started, today